Daegu Gyeongbuk Institute of Science and Technology: Notable Events

 DGIST was one of the hosts of the “World Engineering Education Forum and Global Engineering Deans Council (WEEF & GEDC) 2025,” held from September 21 to 25 at Daegu EXCO and DGIST campus.
 Co-hosted by the Korean Society for Engineering Education (KSEE), around 800 scholars gathered under the theme of “Engineering Education We Need.”
 WEEF & GEDC is one of the largest engineering education academic events, bringing together global engineering schools and industry stakeholders annually.

 The forum was jointly organized by DGIST, KSEE, IFEES, and GEDC, with support from the Ministry of Science and ICT, the Ministry of Education, and Daegu Metropolitan City.
-Over 20 domestic and international companies and organizations—including Korea Circuit, iM Bank, Dassault Systèmes, LG Chem, Hyosung Heavy Industries, MathWorks, Celltrion, and Siemens—served as sponsors, supporting the forum’s aim to promote collaboration between academia and industry.
+Over 20 domestic and international companies and organizations—including Korea Circuit, iM Bank, Dassault Systèmes, LG Chem, Hyosung Heavy Industries, MathWorks, Celltrion, and Siemens—served as sponsors, supporting the forum's aim to promote collaboration between academia and industry.

-During the event, DGIST’s current president Dr. Kunwoo Lee emphasized once more the three future strategic areas of interest: Physical AI, Human Digital Twin, and Quantum Sensing.

 People

-DGIST had 2,119 total members as of April 2019.
-Those include 1,486 of students enrolled for the 2019 school year (807 Undergraduates, 375 Master's program students, 177 Ph.D. program students, 75 Integrated MS-PhD Program students and 52 Combined Undergraduate-Graduate Program).
-They also include 207 faculty, 205 researchers, and 221 of administrative staff working at DGIST.
+DGIST had 2,895 total members as of March 2024.
+Those include 2,091 of students enrolled for the 2025 school year (1,096 Undergraduates, 523 Master's program students, 203 Ph.D. program students, 209 Integrated MS-PhD Program students and 60 Combined Undergraduate-Graduate Program).
+They also include 206 faculty, 256 researchers, and 342 of administrative staff working at DGIST.

+DGIST has a total of 2,162 alumni, comprising 956 bachelor's, 844 master's, and 362 doctoral degree recipients (March 2024).